Frequently Asked Questions

 What is an Electronic Library Licensing Agreement?

-What if a learner doesn’t have computer access, can she still access the materials needed to study for an examination?
+Do learners need computer access to access the materials needed to study for a proctored examination?

-Ed Reps who accept the Electronic Library Licensing Agreement will have access to the study materials needed by learners who do not have computer access (see the FAQ above for details on the Electronic Library Licensing Agreement).
-This agreement will allow Ed Reps the option of printing these study materials including the PPDF textbook and Test Preparation Guide (TPG) for students at their company who are enrolled in or planning to enroll in a course portal course.
-Note that some Course Portal elements such as videos and animations and interactive versions of the Practice Questions and Sample Exam are available only through the online Course Portals.
+Enrollment in a Course Portal course includes six months of online student access to the course’s PDF textbook.
+Ed Reps who accept the Electronic Library Licensing Agreement will also have access to the PDF textbooks learners need to study for proctored exams.
+Note that some Course Portal elements--such as videos, animations, and interactive versions of the Practice Questions and Sample Exam--are available only through the online Course Portals.
 Ed Reps will not have access to these materials, and learners who do not have access to a computer will not be able to access these materials.

 Periodically, study materials are updated.
 Learners are responsible for studying from the correct study materials.
-Consult the Education & Training Catalog to confirm the assigned materials for each testing period.
+Consult the Education & Training Catalog or the Learning Catalog in LOMA’s learning system to confirm the assigned materials for each course.

 What are the options if a learner doesn’t want to use a Course Portal?